Skip to content

 In most cases, we don't play games like ’Verses to have our characters work mundane jobs and keep track of budgets, income, and the daily grind of finances.
 It is entirely reasonable for a game to completely ignore character income & expenses beyond the accumulation of adventure loot and the occasional "town time."

 However, in some cases roleplaying the tensions between mundane life and the danger of adventure can add significant richness to a campaign.
-If the details of a character's income have not been specifically determined within the context of a campaign, the character's Wealth Basis can be used as an equivalence for their daily income.
+If doing so adds to the fun of an adventure and the details of a character's income have not been specifically determined within the context of a campaign, the character's Wealth Basis can be used as an equivalence for their daily income.
 For each day spent on the character's occupation, the character accumulates an amount of money equal to their Wealth Basis.

 Stop-Gaps & Loans